 Keyword Security mode Description autolearn autoLearn In this mode, a port can learn MAC addresses, and allows frames sourced from learned or configured the MAC addresses to pass.
 The dynamically learned MAC addresses are secure MAC addresses.
 You can also configure secure MAC addresses by using the port-security mac-address security command.
 A secure MAC address never ages out by default.
 In addition, you can configure MAC addresses manually by using the mac-address dynamic and mac-address static commands for a port in autoLearn mode.
-When the number of secure MAC addresses reaches the upper limit set by the port-security max-mac-count command, the port changes to secure mode. mac-authentication macAddressWithR adius In this mode, a port performs MAC authentication for users and services multiple users. mac-else-userlogin -secure macAddressElseUs erLoginSecure This mode is the combination of the macAddressWithRadius and userLoginSecure modes, with MAC authentication having a higher priority. • A port in this mode performs MAC authentication 30 seconds after receiving a non-802.1X frame.
-Upon receiving an 802.1X frame, the port performs MAC authentication and then, if MAC authentication fails, 802.1X authentication. mac-else-userlogin -secure-ext macAddressElseUs erLoginSecureExt Similar to the macAddressElseUserLoginSecure mode except that a port in this mode supports multiple 802.1X and MAC authentication users.
+When the number of secure MAC addresses reaches the upper limit set by the port-security max-mac-count command, the port changes to secure mode. mac-authentication macAddressWithR adius In this mode, a port performs MAC authentication for users and services multiple users. mac-else-userlogin -secure macAddressElseUs erLoginSecure This mode is the combination of the macAddressWithRadius and userLoginSecure modes, with MAC authentication having a higher priority.
+Upon receiving a non-802.1X frame, a port in this mode performs only MAC authentication.
+Upon receiving an 802.1X frame, the port performs MAC authentication and then, if MAC authentication fails, 802.1X mac-else-userlogin -secure-ext macAddressElseUs erLoginSecureExt authentication.
+Similar to the macAddressElseUserLoginSecure mode except that a port in this mode supports multiple 802.1X and MAC authentication users. secure secure In this mode, MAC address learning is disabled on the port and you can configure MAC addresses by using the mac-address static and mac-address dynamic commands.
+The port permits only frames sourced from secure MAC addresses and MAC addresses you manually configured by using the mac-address static and mac-address dynamic commands.

-Keyword Security mode Description secure secure In this mode, MAC address learning is disabled on the port and you can configure MAC addresses by using the mac-address static and mac-address dynamic commands.
-The port permits only frames sourced from secure MAC addresses and MAC addresses you manually configured by using the mac-address static and mac-address dynamic commands. userlogin userLogin In this mode, a port performs 802.1X authentication and implements port-based access control.
-If one 802.1X user passes authentication, all the other 802.1X users of the port can access the network without authentication. userlogin-secure userLoginSecure In this mode, a port performs 802.1X authentication and implements MAC-based access control.
-It services only one user passing 802.1X authentication. userlogin-secure-e xt userLoginSecureEx † Similar to the userLoginSecure mode except that this mode supports multiple online 802.1X users. userlogin-secure-or -mac macAddressOrUse rLoginSecure This mode is the combination of the userLoginSecure and macAddressWithRadius modes.
-The port performs MAC authentication 30 seconds after receiving a non-802.1X frame and performs 802.1X authentication upon receiving 802.1X frames. userlogin-secure-or -mac-ext macAddressOrUse rLoginSecureExt Similar to the macAddressOrUserLoginSecure mode except that a port in this mode supports multiple 802.1X and MAC authentication users. userlogin-withoui userLoginWithOUI Similar to the userLoginSecure mode.
+Keyword Security mode Description userLogin In this mode, a port performs 802.1X authentication and implements port-based access control. userlogin If one 802.1X user passes authentication, all the other 802.1X users of the port can access the network without authentication. userlogin-secure userLoginSecure In this mode, a port performs 802.1X authentication and implements MAC-based access control.
+It services only one user passing 802.1X authentication. userlogin-secure-e xt userLoginSecureEx t Similar to the userLoginSecure mode except that this mode supports multiple online 802.1X users. userlogin-secure-or -mac macAddressOrUse rLoginSecure This mode is the combination of the userLoginSecure and macAddressWithRadius modes.
+For wired users, the port performs MAC authentication upon receiving non-802.1X frames and performs 802.1X authentication upon receiving 802.1X frames. userlogin-secure-or -mac-ext macAddressOrUse rLoginSecureExt Similar to the macAddressOrUserLoginSecure mode except that a port in this mode supports multiple 802.1X and MAC authentication users. userlogin-withoui userLoginWithOUI Similar to the userLoginSecure mode.
 In addition, a port in this mode also permits frames from a user whose MAC address contains a specific OUI (organizationally unique identifier).
-The port performs 802.1X authentication upon receiving 802.1X frames, and performs OUI check upon receiving non-802.1X frames.
+For wired users, the port performs 802.1X authentication upon receiving 802.1X frames, and performs OUI check upon receiving non-802.1X frames.